By Stefania Aulicino

 The bank seemed like the conservative thing to do so we selected a relationship.
 But the bank has not been as I had hoped.
 The bank was willing to finance a building, or extend credit as a percentage against selected accounts receivable or inventory that met their criteria, but the bank offered no help with what I really needed—growth capital, to fuel tomorrow; the bank offered only working capital based on what I have today.

-.
+Now I am getting scared.
 If I want to grow and I can’t use debt from the bank that means I have to seek out investors who want equity ownership and control.
 I feel confronted with a terrible reality: stay small or take on equity partners who expect to have a say in the future I want to build and let others control my destiny.
 I’d have everything riding; my family’s security would be at risk of decisions I don’t control.
 What a terrible choice.”

 If this is you, do you resonate with these growth stages of your company? continue reading…